-Effective sales enablement tools can give coaches and stakeholders from the organization insight into how each participant is progressing.
-This information reveals challenge areas that need more reinforcement, and helps to develop ongoing coaching plans for the future.
+Effective sales enablement tools, like our BrooksUP solution, can give sales coaches and stakeholders from the organization insight into how each participant is progressing.
+This information reveals challenge areas that need more reinforcement and helps to develop ongoing coaching plans for the future.

 - Additional sales that participants attribute to the training